mics-jusuE404/Code_Cellar/InTAD/README.md

 --rdata 190807_InTAD_PreparedData.Rdata
 ```
 That would launch analysis using 100 shufflings (permutations) for this study,
-with 36 cores per shuffle working on 4 shuffles in parallel.
+with 36 cores per shuffle working on 2 shuffles in parallel.
-A run with ~600.000 analysis pairs it will very roughly need 1.5Tb, sometimes less, sometimes much more,
-so do not run more than 4 jobs in parallel on the 3Tb node to avoid memory shortages.
-If using the 1.5TB node go down to `--nshuffParallel 2` at max.
+If using the 1.5TB node go down to `--nshuffParallel 1` at max, just to be safe.

  ## Helper scripts